TerribleDev/verdaccio-deploy-to-render/Readme.md

 ## What is this?

-This is a deploy to [render](https://render.com) button.
+This is a deploy to [render](https://render.com) button for [Vedaccio](https://verdaccio.org/).
 Render is akin to heroku but has persistent storage, and generally much cheaper (includes a free tier).

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)